racheevee99/4883-ProgTech/Assignments/P04/122/README.md

  - Unordered maps
     - http://www.cplusplus.com/reference/unordered_map/unordered_map/

-I used this sources to refresh me on syntax and functionality.
+I used these sources to refresh me on syntax and functionality.